20c/vaping/docs/quickstart.md

 ### Vodka (web server)

-In the vodka config each zeromq connection is instantiated by the `zeromq_probe` plugin, so it needs one of those for each vaping sending data.
-Please be aware of https://github.com/20c/vodka/issues/11 since it's a bit counterintuitive at this point in time.
+In the vodka config, each zeromq connection is instantiated by the `zeromq_probe` plugin, so it needs one of those for each vaping sending data.
+Please be aware of <https://github.com/20c/vodka/issues/11> because it's a bit counterintuitive.

 ```
 plugins: